darkhelmet/verboselogging/posts/debugging-ruby-by-aman-gupta.md

 - ruby
 ---
 I wish I could see this guy speak.
-I learn so much just reading his slides and other writings, I can’t even imagine what I’d learn if I was actually there.
+I learn so much just reading his slides and other writings, I can't even imagine what I'd learn if I was actually there.

 [Debugging Ruby](http://www.slideshare.net/tmm1/debugging-ruby)